dsc-courses/dsc10-2025-fa/syllabus.md

 is dropped from your grade calculation at the end of the quarter.**

 Labs must be completed and submitted individually, but we encourage you to discuss high-level approaches with others.
-See the [Collaboration Policy and Academic Integrity](#-collaboration-policy-and-academic-integrity) section for more details.
+See the [Academic Integrity Policies](#-academic-integrity-policies) section for more details.

 ### Homework Assignments